cui-unige/outils-formels-modelisation-2018/README.md

 An additional half point can be added or subtracted from your score, depending on the quality of your code.

-You may run the tests yourself with the command `swift run`.
+You may run the tests yourself with the command `swift test`.
 This system means you can accurately estimate your grade yourself!

 You are free and even encouraged to work in group.